-2

 • 1

 A while back, I posted an alert in chat that there was a question with a private key to a VPN server.
-That revision was nuked from orbit within 30 seconds :) Sep 28, 2016 at 12:13
+That revision was nuked from orbit within 30 seconds :) Commented Sep 28, 2016 at 12:13

 • Thank you for you answer.
 I'm talking of the output of commands like: netstat, lspci -v, ifconfig, iwconfig ecc.
 In fact they contain public and private IP addresses, access-point unique addresses that in conjunction with some public AP maps can be used to determinate the exact position of the user (this is dangerous), unique hardware identifiers and firmware informations.
-I've managed to locate (for fun) a couple of AskUbuntu users some time ago and if I can also the bad guys can with a little effort. :-/ Sep 28, 2016 at 12:40
+I've managed to locate (for fun) a couple of AskUbuntu users some time ago and if I can also the bad guys can with a little effort. :-/ Commented Sep 28, 2016 at 12:40

 • 2